 In 2001, we adopted a supplemental retirement plan for our executive officers.
 The purpose of this plan is to provide supplemental retirement benefits to all of our executive officers.
 Under this plan, we contribute five percent (5%) of each participant's annual cash compensation to purchase a variable universal life insurance policy.
+Each participant directs the investment of the policy's cash values among a selection of mutual funds offered by the carrier.
 During employment, the participants may designate a beneficiary to receive payment of the death benefit (reduced by the amount of the premiums paid by us, which are repaid to us), but have no other rights of ownership in the policy.
-Upon a participant's retirement on or after four years of service or upon a change of control of our company, the policy will be transferred to the participant.
-Contributions to this plan totaled \$248,750 in 2006.
+Upon a participant's retirement or after four years of service or upon a change of control of our company, the policy will be transferred to the participant.
+Contributions to this plan totaled \$290,750 in 2007.